alexhayes/pythonic-pdflib/README.md

-# PythonicPdflib
+# PythonicPDFlib

-PythonicPdflib is an attempt to create a more "pythonic" API for PDFlib.
+PythonicPDFlib is an attempt to create a more "pythonic" API for PDFlib.

 ## Input Attributes